-With the level of cybersecurity breaches, your company’s ability to detect and respond to threat is critical.
+With the level of cybersecurity breaches, your company’s ability to detect and respond to threats is critical.
 Lacking the complete picture of what is going on across your environment, might put you in a vulnerable position when threat surfaces.

 Managed Endpoint Security Benefits

 - Improving detection capabilities—not just network-based monitoring

 - Finding the root cause of attacks quickly and effectively

 - Looking out for threats with suspicious behavioral patterns

 - Separating infected hosts from a network

 Technology is increasingly becoming sophisticated, and cybercriminals are also getting better at their game to keep up.
 Cyber threats are evolving, and antivirus no longer has the same level of protection it once did—detecting suspicious activity and also protecting your device against malware.
 Cybercriminals are deploying advanced threats to get ahead in this game.
 Verizon’s 2017 Data Breach Investigations Report puts it that over half of the breaches are malware related, and after one year, their 2018 Data Breach Investigations Report records only 31% as the included malware.

 It then becomes expedient to actively monitor behavioral events at the endpoint level, which is now the new standard.
 Using EDR security in conjunction with AV allows you to detect abnormal behavior, including an excellent indicator of compromise which AV solution is not capable of detecting.